-We aim to generate strong long-term, risk-adjusted returns by investing globally in the shares of highquality companies that are particularly well positioned to contribute to, and benefit from, sustainable development.
+We aim to generate strong long-term, risk-adjusted returns by investing globally in the shares of highquality companies that contribute to, and benefit from, sustainable development achieving positive social and environmental outcomes.
 Sustainability is fully integrated into the management of risk and return.
 The team seeks to improve sustainable outcomes by avoiding businesses linked to harmful activities, investing in companies contributing to solutions, and engaging and voting for positive change.